 Each apartment is equipped with two Ethernet plug-ins.
 All students are expected to follow DCC user standards when using DCC networks.
 The Residence complex also provides free Wi-Fi access to residents.
-Personal Wireless Routers are NOT permitted in the Housing Complex as it interferes with the DCC network (This includes using your cell phone as a Wi-Fi hotspot).
-Computers are also available in the Cove for residents use.
+Personal Wireless Routers are NOT permitted in the Housing Complex as it interferes with the DCC network.
+Computers are also available in the Cove for residents' use.